GurSych/CelluarAutomatonLibrary/README.md

 > You should change a bit your _rule-function_ - put the new number of neighbours you need.

-Standart rule-function gets `std::pair<T*,std::array<T*,8>>` argument, your new rule must get `std::pair<T*,std::array<T*,_>>` ( `_` is a place for the new neighbours number).
+standard rule-function gets `std::pair<T*,std::array<T*,8>>` argument, your new rule must get `std::pair<T*,std::array<T*,_>>` ( `_` is a place for the new neighbours number).

 > [!NOTE]
 > You can't save this _rule-function_ in object, you can only use it with step(_rule_) method

 You can't use any number of neighbours.
 To know correect number you should calculate this mathematical expression: $(((layers*2)+1)^2)-1$ or use `rule_arg_arr_size` static method of CelluarAutomaton class<br>
 Layers - how many neighbourhood cubes we check.
-One layer is standart - that's a 3x3 cube with 8 neighbours, two layers - 5x5 cube with 24 neighbours, three layers - 7x7 cube with 48 neighbours etc...<br>
+One layer is standard - that's a 3x3 square with 8 neighbours, two layers - 5x5 square with 24 neighbours, three layers - 7x7 square with 48 neighbours etc...<br>
-Array of neighbours will stil have fixed indexing like this:
+Array of neighbours will still have fixed indexing like this:

 ```
 1 layer: 0 1 2   2 layers:  0  1  2  3  4   3 layers:  0  1  2  3  4  5  6